itaisoudry/temporal-flow-web/README.md

 - **Workflow Action Menu**: Right click on a workflow node to access the menu
 ![Action Menu](./docs/images/workflowActionMenu.png)

+## 🔐 Authentication Process

+Temporal Flow provides two authentication methods: Temporal Cloud and Local Server.
+Here's how each method works under the hood:

+### Temporal Cloud Authentication

+We offer two ways to authenticate with Temporal Cloud:

+1. **Browser-Based SSO (Recommended)**
+   - When you click "Authenticate with Temporal Cloud":
+   - The app opens your system browser to Temporal Cloud's login page
+   - You complete the authentication in your secure browser environment
+   - After successful login, our app detects the authentication via callback
+   - Your session tokens are securely stored in the app
+   - Platform-specific behavior:
+     - macOS: Deep links automatically return you to the app
+     - Windows: The app detects authentication completion
+     - Linux: Manual return to the app is needed

+2. **API Key Authentication**
+   - Alternative method using Temporal Cloud API Keys
+   - Enter your API key from Temporal Cloud settings
+   - The app validates the key and establishes a secure connection
+   - API keys are never stored in plain text
+   - Recommended for CI/CD or automated environments

+### Local Server Authentication

+For self-hosted Temporal servers:

+1. **Direct Connection**
+   - Enter your server endpoint (default: `localhost:8080`)
+   - The app attempts to connect to your local Temporal UI
+   - If UI cookies are present, they're automatically used for authentication
+   - No additional authentication needed for most local deployments
+   - Namespaces are automatically discovered and loaded

+### Security Considerations

+- All authentication data is stored securely in the Electron app
+- No plain-text credentials are ever saved
+- You can clear all stored authentication data at any time
+- The app uses your system's secure credential storage when available
+- All connections use HTTPS for cloud and HTTP/GRPC for local servers

+### Troubleshooting

+If authentication fails:
+1. For Local: Check if your Temporal server is running and accessible
+2. Use the "Clear All Stored Data" button to reset authentication state
+3. Check if your Temporal UI is accessible in your browser

 ### Chrome Extension
 This is still a work in progress, I will soon get it up and running with the Desktop app.

+### Google Analytics
+The desktop app uses GA only for sending minimal events so I can keep track of:
+- Number of installations
+- Daily active users

+No other data is being sent using GA.

 ## 🤝 Feedback